tonytzhou/codeforces-/README.md

 cost to connect all the devices.
 The runtime of this algorithm should result in O(E log E) since it sorts the edges and has to go through them in order to compute the smallest cost. <br>

+**Pawn Dance** - The logic and thought process behind this problem was definitley way harder than the code, I first took all the coordinates and then sorted them from least to greatest.
+The reason behind this was due to wanting to take the distance between coordinates and seieng which one had the greatest, as I can prioritize putting the pawns at the farthest distance.
+The numPawns == numMoves check serves to return 0 if the number of moves is equal to the number of pawns since I can directly place the pawns on those coordinates.
+If this is not the case then I take all the distances needed and sort through them.
+I then use a for loop to iterate through the numMoves - numPawns as this number represents the number of coordinates I would have to move from subtracting the pawns placed.
+It is then outptuted at the end.

 # Hard
 **Wizard Chess** - For this